About LPA & VisiRule Applications

 The LPA software stack provided a solid and robust basis for Contract Express.
 It became adopted by leading law firms such as Cliffords, Linklaters, as well as corporates such as Cisco and Microsoft.

 By 2012, Contract Express was being used by major law firms and corporations for internal use, client facing projects and external Marketing Showcases - such as CooleyGo and Wilson Soncini's Term Sheet Generator.
 Jeff Thomas et al identified 14 firms offering start-up documentation using document automation tools.

 As a result of the commercial success of Contract Express, BIL was acquired by Thomson Reuters in 2015.
 Partners and GCs trust Contract Express because lawyers are able to quickly and accurately automate and update their legal templates in Word without requiring IT specialists to convert them into programs.

 This philosophy of self-service resonates with VisiRule.
 Both products allow non-programmers to create solutions with web-based question and answer sessions.
-Much of the underlying software stack that was initially used by DealBuilder, and then later by Contract Express, now forms the basis of VisiRule.
+Much of the underlying LPA software stack that was initially used to create DealBuilder, and then later Contract Express, now forms the basis of VisiRule.

 History of VisiRule

 In 2004, LPA launched VisiRule, a graphical software tool which lets business users draw and deliver decision support systems, rather than have to engage programmers to write code for them.
 VisiRule has been extended and enhanced since then and used in many different projects ranging from machine diagnostics and fault finding to knowledge management and the automated generation of personalised financial advice and legal guidance.